Pro Football Hall of Fame semifinalists include several Falcons greats

 Unless you’re an extremely young fan, I probably don’t need to introduce you to Reeves.
 The coach for one of just two Atlanta Falcons Super Bowl berths, Reeves was the legend who helped push that 1998 squad past the juggernaut Minnesota Vikings that year alongside an extremely talented roster keyed by legends like Jamal Anderson and Jessie Tuggle.
 Reeves continued to coach into the early 2000s, and while he never achieved that success again in Atlanta, he was instrumental to Michael Vick’s early development with the Falcons.

-Reeves did win Super Bowls with the Broncos and was a quality coach with the Giants, and also enjoyed a solid eight year career in the NFL with the Cowboys after being picked up as an undrafted free agent.
+Reeves did win Super Bowls with the Broncos Reeves did not win a Super Bowl with the Broncos as a coach as I originally stated, but did get a ring as an assistant with the Cowboys in 1978 and was a quality coach with the Giants.
+He also enjoyed a solid eight year career in the NFL with the Cowboys after being picked up as an undrafted free agent and won a ring as a player, as well.
 He’s a true NFL legend and the most distinguished coach the Falcons have ever had.

 Rich McKay